linuxacademy/eks-deep-dive-2019/2-LA1-Deploying-an-Application-to-EKS/README.md

 # Learning Activity: Deploying an Application to EKS

-In this hands-on AWS learning activity, you will use the `eksctl` command to create an EKS cluster.
-Then you will use the `kubectl` command to deploy the `nginx` service to EKS.
+In this hands-on AWS learning activity, you will use the `kubectl` command to deploy the `nginx` service to EKS.

-## Configure AWS Credentials

-## Create the EKS Cluster with `eksctl`

 ## Deploy the Service to EKS